You are here

 What does the code printed on eggs mean?

-Whether you buy cage, barn, free range or organic, a code will be printed on your egg.
+Whether you buy cage, barn, free-range or organic, a code will be printed on your egg.
 The first number refers to the farming method; 0 = organic, 1 = free range, 2 = barn, 3 = cage.
-This is followed by the country of origin and then the farm identification which is a specific code denoting the actual farm where your eggs were produced.
+This is followed by the country of origin and the farm identification, a specific code denoting the actual farm where your eggs were produced.
 See a diagram here

 The diet of laying hens is similar across all production systems.
 The composition of the diet is calculated using a computer formulation which takes into account the hens’ nutritional needs at different ages.
 Wheat makes up approximately 60% of the diet; soyabean meal approx 20%; limestone (needed for eggshell formation) approx 10%; sunflower meal approx 5% and soya oil 3-4%.
-Vitamin and mineral supplements are also added.
+Vitamin and mineral supplements are also added to the diet as required, based on age and life stage.
 For hens producing organic eggs, the feed ingredients have to be grown organically.

 I am thinking of keeping hens and would like some further information